jitheshkk1989/spr-connetcor/README.md

-# hello-composer
+# SPR-Connectors
-A quick test composer package, published on Packagist
+A PHP Connector to communicate with SPR eco-system and SPR Hubs
 # spr-connetcor